 Rule #9: Shops Should Be Specific

 Part of having a thriving in-game economy is allowing multiple shops across multiple players.
-Therefore, any one Economy Server plot may have a maximum of 16 shop signs in its shop (you may have buy/sell signs for the same item, for a total of 16 buy/sell pairs – utility signs like [dispose] do not count towards this total).
-Players may have multiple shops across their multiple plots, but the shop sign limit is per Economy Server plot.
+Therefore, any one shop may have a maximum of 16 shop signs (you may have buy/sell signs for the same item, for a total of 16 buy/sell pairs – utility signs like [dispose] do not count towards this total).
+Players may have multiple shops across their multiple plots, or in explore, but please note that for the purpose of this rule one economy server plot is considered a “shop”.

 Rule #10: Beware of lag!
 Be cautious with automatic redstone machines and beacons.
 Keep the number of entities on your plots and farms in-check.